 Predation is a problem to be considered when birds have access to an outdoor run as hens are often easy prey.
 Several national studies report that this can reach between 0.5 % and 29 % of all mortality in free-range systems.
+Predators can also carry poultry diseases.

-There are mainly two types of predator:
+There are mainly two types of predators:

-- Terrestrial predator: foxes may be a hackneyed example but in different ecosystems it is possible to find other types of animals such as minks, badgers, snakes or even dogs.
-Many of these tend to be nocturnal predators. - Birds of prey: Goshawks, harriers and buzzards are among the bird species involved but these may also vary depending on geographical location and ecosystem.
+- Terrestrial predator: foxes may be a common example but in different ecosystems it is possible to find other types of animals such as minks, badgers, snakes or even dogs.
+Many of these tend to be nocturnal predators. - Birds of prey: Eagles, hawks, harriers and buzzards are among the bird species involved but these may also vary depending on geographical location and ecosystem.
 They are usually diurnal hunters.

-Predation damage is not only due to the killing of healthy, productive hens, but also to the effect of stress production on the hunting process.
+Predation damage not only results in the killing of healthy, productive hens, but also has the effect of stress on production occurring from the hunting process.
 This is especially severe for some terrestrial predators.

-It is common to have an episode of smothering, feather pecking or cannibalism during, just after or in the days following a predation episode.
+It is common to have an episode of smothering, feather pecking or aggression during, just after or in the days following a predation episode.